 before submitting it for review.
 A GLEP that has not been discussed on

-Once the authors have completed a GLEP, they must inform the Gentoo Council
+Once the authors have completed a GLEP, they must inform the GLEP editors that

-For a GLEP to be approved it must meet certain minimum criteria.
+For a GLEP to be accepted it must meet certain minimum criteria.
 It must be a

 clear and complete description of the proposed enhancement.
 The enhancement